kriszyp/lmdb-js/README.md

 ### `store.put(key, value, version?: number, ifVersion?: number): Promise<boolean>`
 This will store the provided value/data at the specified key.
 If the database is using versioning (see options below), the `version` parameter will be used to set the version number of the entry.
 If the `ifVersion` parameter is set, the put will only occur if the existing entry at the provided key has the version specified by `ifVersion` at the instance the commit occurs (LMDB commits are atomic by default).
 If the `ifVersion` parameter is not set, the put will occur regardless of the previous value.

 This operation will be enqueued to be written in a batch transaction.
-Any other operations that occur within a certain timeframe (1ms by default) will also occur in the same transaction.
+Any other operations that occur within a certain timeframe (until next event after I/O by default) will also occur in the same transaction.
 This will return a promise for the completion of the put.
 The promise will resolve once the transaction has finished committing.
 The resolved value of the promise will be `true` if the `put` was successful, and `false` if the put did not occur due to the `ifVersion` not matching at the time of the commit.

 If this is performed inside a transation, the put will be included in the current transaction (synchronously).